FGMEMBERS/B-52F/B-52F-readme.txt

 (I don't know if this is still the case with the later models but it applies to the 'F' model)

+Both the front and rear main landing gear are steerable on the B-52 to allow for cross-wind landings with the quadracycle layout.
+The front gear steering is controlled via the keyboard (Ctrl-\ & Ctrl-z = Left/Right) but the rear gear is controlled by a Nasal script, which is started automatically.
+While in the air, the script aligns the rear wheels for any yaw present and then on touch-down the wheels are brought into alignment with the fuselage, taking fifteen seconds to do so.

 Keyboard mapping
 ----------------
 The following additional/non-standard keyboard mappings are set up for this aircraft

 Key               Action
+'Ctrl-\'          Steer Left
+'Ctrl-z'          Steer Right
 'K' (Shift-k)     Toggle trajactory markers on & off 'U' (Shift-u)     Update the drop-view location.